 Four: Setting up a retail space for maximum efficiency, yet with room for shoppers to feel comfortable

-When it comes to retail interior design, there are three factors that should be considered: efficiency, comfort, and fun.
+When it comes to retail interior design trends, there are three factors that should be considered: efficiency, comfort, and fun.
 All these elements work together to create a memorable experience for shoppers entering your store.

 Efficiency means ensuring everything in your store has its place–no clutter!
 If a customer has difficulty navigating your space or finding what they need quickly, it will detract from their overall shopping experience.